 Recap and Key Points

 In this article, we’ve shown you three methods for moving a whole row in Google Sheets: cut and paste, copy and paste, and using the insert row feature.
 Each method has its own advantages and limitations, and the right method for you will depend on your specific needs.
-(See Also: How To Paste Vertically In Google Sheets)
+(See Also: How To Clear A Column In Google Sheets)

 Here are the key points to remember: